pawroman/advent-of-rust-2018/README.md

-Although one can devise much more succinct solutions to some problems (write code in ad-hoc script style), my motivation was to:
+Although one can devise much more succinct solutions to some problems (write code in ad-hoc script style and avoid over-engineering), my motivation was to:

 * Be correct and write the code such that it can be easily tested.
 All the code has tests (test